There’s a lot to think about when you’re considering relocation, especially if you’re a dog owner.

 There are a number of great parks in Boston where your dog can play, and a few even allow dogs to run around off-leash.

 You can also bring your dog with you to many of the city’s restaurants (though you’ll have to sit outside with your pooch), and several of the local flea markets also welcome dogs.
+There are also scads of dog-friendly bars and pet-friendly activities to enjoy in the area.

 Surprisingly, there are a number of aquatic adventures you can enjoy with your pet in Boston.
 A few of the city’s boat tour operators allow dogs to hop aboard (some even feature heated cabins to keep you and your pup comfy during winter tours), and there are several beaches that welcome dogs (although some prohibit dogs during the summer).